📊 Projekt

 • Development and testing of contemporary, innovative study programs for practice-oriented qualification of specialists in the AI-driven workforce

-• Strengthening AI competencies among students through practice-oriented teaching and learning formats, particularly in engineering and production economics
+• Strengthening AI competencies among students through practice-oriented teaching and learning formats, particularly in STEM subjects

-• Establishment and utilization of a sustainable AI training lab with technical platforms (drones, sensors, 3D printers) and AI software (e.g., TensorFlow)
+• Establishment of a sustainable AI training laboratory with technical infrastructure (drones, sensors, 3D printers) and suitable software (e.g. TensorFlow)

-• Promotion of accessibility and enthusiasm for AI topics among prospective students, school pupils, and professionally qualified individuals
+• Promotion of permeability and awareness of AI topics among prospective students, school pupils, and professionally qualified individuals

 Work Packages